-We draw the diagram in Figure~\ref{fig:causal-anti-dag} to visualize the data generation process under these two different mechanisms.
-Under causal learning ($X \rightarrow Y$), it is recognized that the unlabeled target data are generated only with $\theta^{t*}_{X}$ and thus do not contain knowledge about $\theta^{t*}_{Y_{x_i}}$ under the ignorability condition.
-Intuitively speaking, the associated parameters of $P(Y|X)$ in the target domain cannot be accurately estimated exclusively from the unlabeled data.
-However, under anti-causal learning ($Y \rightarrow X$), the unlabeled target data are associated with all parameters $\theta^{t*}_{Y}$ and $\theta^{t*}_{X_{y_i}}$ that induce the labelling distribution $P(Y|X)$ in the target domain.
-Under certain regularity condition, we could learn these parameters directly from the unlabeled data.
-As for the labeled source data, they can be partially profitable if the target domain shares some parameters with the source domain, e.g., $\theta^{t*}_{Y} = \theta^{s*}_{Y}$ or $\theta^{t*}_{X_{y_i}} = \theta^{s*}_{X_{y_i}}$.
-We will support these intuitions with our theoretical analysis in Section~\ref{Sec:main}.
-Formally, we make the following assumption for the data distributions in both learning problems.
+Under causal learning ($X \rightarrow Y$), it can be seen that the unlabelled target data are generated only with $\theta^{t*}_{X}$ and thus do not contain knowledge about $\theta^{t*}_{Y_{x_i}}$ as they are statistically independent.
+Intuitively speaking, the parameters associated with $P(Y|X)$ in the target domain cannot be accurately estimated exclusively from the unlabelled data.
+However, under anti-causal learning ($Y \rightarrow X$), the unlabelled target data are associated with all parameters $\theta^{t*}_{Y}$ and $\theta^{t*}_{X_{y_i}}$ that induce the labelling distribution $P(Y|X)$ in the target domain.
+In addition, we make the following assumption for the data distributions in both causal settings.

-\begin{assumption}[Parametric IID data] We assume the labeled source and unlabeled target samples are generated independently and identically under both causal learning and anti-causal learning.
+\begin{assumption}[Parametric IID data] We assume the labelled source and unlabelled target samples are generated independently and identically under both causal learning and anti-causal learning.
 More precisely, the joint distribution of the data sequence pairs $P_{\theta^*_s,\theta^*_t}({D_t^{U,n}, D_s^m})$ can be written as

 where $P_{\theta_{t}^*}(X_t^{(i)})$ is the marginal of $P_{\theta_t^*}(X_t^{(i)},Y_t^{(i)})$.
 We also assume $\theta^*_t$ and $\theta^*_s$ are points in the interior of $\Lambda$.
-Furthermore, in both models, the parametric families for the cause and potential outcomes are assumed to be known in advance. \end{assumption} Based on the models defined above, the excess risk in Equation~(\ref{eq:excess-risk}) can be written as
+Furthermore, in both models, the parametric families for the cause and effect are assumed to be known in advance. \end{assumption} Based on the models defined above, the excess risk in Equation~(\ref{eq:excess-risk}) can be written as

 For simplicity, we use the notation $\mathbb{E}_{\theta_s,\theta_t}[\cdot]$ (similarly, $\mathbb{E}_{\theta_t}[\cdot]$ and $\mathbb{E}_{\theta_s}[\cdot]$) to denote the expectation taken over all source and target samples drawn from ${P}_{\theta_s}$ and ${P}_{\theta_t}$.